GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 If it is too cumbersome to add these two additional items the commit history, or similar concept, from a source control system, such as git, is acceptable.
 However, dedicated items would be preferred as the end-user will often not have access to the source control system or they simply wouldn't understand how to navigate it.

+<h3 id="License_and_Copyright_Notice_Source">License and Copyright Notice For Source</h3>

+"License and Copyright Notice For Source" means that the following should be included when this project's source code is distributed:

+- A copy of this license.
+- A mention of this project, the license it uses, and any other desired relevant information, such as the person, foundation, or company that leads the project.

+These two items should be included as files.

+Preferably, but not required, inside each file of the source code would be a header comment listing information about the copyright and the license.
+How this is implemented would be up to you.
+An example would be:

+---

+This file is part of [<u>Project Name</u>] [(<u>link to website, source code, or repository</u>)].

+Copyright (c) [<u>Year/Month/Date</u>] [<u>File Creator Name, Foundation Name, or Company Name</u>]

+This program is under the terms of the [<u>License Name</u>].

+You should have received a copy of the [<u>License Name</u>] along with this program.
+If not, see [(<u>link to the license</u>)].

+[<u>Small description about what this project does</u>]

+[<u>Small description about what this file does</u>]

+---

+Preferably, but not required, would be two other items included alongside the required other two:

+1. Mentions to any and all other projects used within this project, the license they use, and any other desired relevant and/or required information about them.
+    - It is respectful to give credit to the projects that you used to create your project.
+    - Given that many projects have licenses requiring this information to be recorded it is always a good idea to include this information.

+2. Information about every author, copyright holder, maintainer, or any other party who modifies the project, such as their name, contact information, and what they did on the project.
+    - It is of upmost importance to give credit to the creators and maintainers of what you use.
+    - It would also be respectful not to include those who don't want their information published.
+    - However, due to the large and collaborative nature of many open-source projects this may not, and often will not, be feasible.
+In that case it would be respectful to at least give references to the key figures and the community in general.

+If it is too cumbersome to add these two additional items the commit history, or similar concept, from a source control system, such as git, is acceptable.
+However, dedicated items would be preferred as the end-user will often not have access to the source control system or they simply wouldn't understand how to navigate it.

 <h3 id="Network_Use_Is_Distribution">Network Use Is Distribution</h3>

 "Network Use Is Distribution" means that when a customer, consumer, end user, or entity uses, or interacts with, this project over a network it is treated as distribution.
 "Over a network" meaning any form of remote connection, including forms yet to be created.
 These remote connections include, but are not limited to, websites, servers, the cloud, and as a service.
 Any form that exists to provide a customer, consumer, end user, or entity access without having to provide the entire or full work in a complete physical, digital, or other form.